Why does GWP work on Transboundary Water?

 GWP conducts regional capacity building for practitioners of transboundary water management in Africa, Latin America, and Asia.
 Key topics include: international water law and governance, water diplomacy, negotiation, and gender mainstreaming.
 A post-training survey showed 92% of the trainees from Latin America applied knowledge acquired from the programme in their work.
 Examples of policy influence by African trainees include their contributions to the development of the Volta Basin Charter, IGAD’s regional water resources use protocol, and Chad’s accession to the UNECE Water Convention.

-In December 2018, the Pan-Asia training convened 26 participants, from 17 countries across Asia, in Kunming China to learn about key transboundary water governance topics, and also exchange information by sharing case studies.
+In December 2018, a Pan-Asia training convened 26 participants from 17 countries across Asia, in Kunming China to learn about key transboundary water governance topics, and also exchange information by sharing case studies.
 These continental level trainings adopt the South-South learning approach, fostering relationships and networks among practitioners.
 Training was also replicated by some of the regional and local level organisations, and there is an interest to do this further.